sumeetpatil/validate-kb-statements/README.md

 # Validate Project-Kb statements
 Command line tool used to validate [kb-statements](https://github.com/SAP/project-kb/tree/vulnerability-data/statements)

+## What does this cli validate?
+Validates commits and branches in a kaybee statement

 ## Steps to validate
 ### Installation
 1. Install node js